EPW80/Non-deterministic-Random-Numbers/readme.md

 - Normalization: Converts the generated random numbers into a specified range, demonstrating floating-point arithmetic in Assembly.

-- NaN Detection: Includes a function to check for NaN values, enhancing the program's reliability in dealing with floating-point numbers.

 - Sorting: Implements a bubble sort algorithm to organize the normalized numbers, providing insights into algorithm implementation in Assembly.

 ## Components